 Google Data Studio domination for Mandee Englert, Digital Strategist – Penn State University

 Data visualization tools are making it easier than ever to tell a story with metrics and reports.
 In 2019, we are going to see a lot of higher education professionals turning towards Google Data Studio for more of their reporting and data storytelling needs.

 With its easy-to-use interface and now available data-blending options, I could really see this begin to take off in the new year for higher education professionals.
 I know in my role, I’m beginning to use these dashboarding features to provide leadership with data without making them log in to the Google Analytics interface or look at a hideous designed report generated from analytics.
 As we continue to connect our data together these types of visualization tools are becoming more important to our everyday work and help us prove value in our marketing efforts.

 A conference focusing on higher ed analytics?

-The 2019 Higher Ed Analytics Conference (#HEA19) is a must-attend event for higher ed marketing professionals and teams looking for inspiration, ideas and best practices to step up their analytics and measurement game in 2019.
+The 2019 Higher Ed Analytics Conference (now available on-demand!) is a must-see for higher ed marketing professionals and teams looking for inspiration, ideas and best practices to step up their analytics and measurement game in 2019.

-Read below what your higher ed colleagues who attended the past editions of the Higher Ed Analytics Conference said about their experience.Tags: HEA19, Higher Ed News, Karine Joly
+Read below what your higher ed colleagues who attended the Higher Ed Analytics Conference said about their experience.Tags: HEA19, Higher Ed News, Karine Joly